Homes and Other Buildings consume too Much energy and are uncomfortable

 See: Home Electronics

-50 Videos on Energy Efficiency and Illustrated Stories About Energy and Environment
+50 Videos on Low-Energy Strategies and Illustrated Stories About Energy Improvement and Environment

-We have edited 50 videos on Home Energy Efficiency, in our YouTube channel.
+We have edited 50 videos on Home Energy Improvement, in our YouTube channel.
 See a list of them here.

-We have also dozens of illustrated stories and high quality images about energy and environment that you can use freely on your site or blog.
+We have also dozens of illustrated stories and high quality images about low-energy and environmental issues that you can use freely on your site or blog.
 See their list here: Stories/Images List.

 Heat Pumps: Electric Heating and Cooling